cloudhein/Github-Actions-Playground/README.md

 # GitHub-Actions-Zero-to-Hero
-Repository to kick start your journey with GitHub Actions
+Repository to kick start your journey with GitHub Actions CI/CD Pipelines

 ## Comparing with Jenkins